ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Jurisdiction Action Status

-New York S4879B — requires glass shops to notify customers when ADAS calibration is needed and refer to qualified facilities Signed Dec.
-19, 2025
+New York Enacted Dec.
+2025, amended Jan.
+2026 — requires glass shops to notify customers when ADAS calibration is needed and refer to qualified facilities In effect

-Arizona SB 1410 — shops must confirm insurer coverage before billing; calibration must meet manufacturer specs; fines up to $2,500 Enacted 2025
+Arizona SB 1410 — shops must confirm insurer coverage before billing; calibration must meet or exceed OEM specs; fines up to $2,500 per violation Enacted 2025

 Federal H.R.
-6688 (ADAS Functionality & Integrity Act) — directs NHTSA to establish uniform calibration standards for 2028+ model vehicles Advanced in committee Feb.
-10, 2026
+6688 (ADAS Functionality & Integrity Act) — directs NHTSA to establish uniform calibration standards for 2028+ model vehicles Advanced in committee; bipartisan support

-Federal H.R.
-1566 (REPAIR Act) — ensures independent shops access OEM calibration data and tools Under consideration
+Federal REPAIR Act — ensures independent shops access OEM calibration data and tools Under consideration as of 2025

 Smart Savings Made Simple!